-Deepawali, the festival of lights, also believed to be the day when Lakshmi, the goddess of wealth, visits her devotees and bestows gifts and blessings upon each of them.
+The festival of lights is also believed to be the day when Lakshmi, the goddess of wealth, visits her devotees and bestows gifts and blessings upon each of them.
 And it is believed that Lakshmi likes cleanliness and will visit the cleanest house first.

 As an accounts manager, you try and maintain your books throughout the year.
 You pay monthly bills and collect due invoices from the customers.
-You even use the accounting software to run bank reconciliations each month.
+Some of you may even use accounting or GST software to run bank reconciliations each month.
 But, is that enough?

-So, this Diwali, clean your accounts with IRIS GST Accounts Cleaning Checklist
+So, this Diwali, clean your accounts with IRIS GST’s Checklist for Accountants

 - Check Cash and Bank transactions – Identify if there are any transactions which are uncleared and not recorded with proper account head.